erutan/sierra-conditions/content/conditions/breaking.md

 From [FB Conditions Group](https://www.facebook.com/groups/1578540459102320/permalink/2641571529465869/):

-The current protocol for Inyo NF permits, which they don't quite spell out well on the website, is (1) Reserve on [Recreation.gov](https://www.recreation.gov/permits/233262?q=Inyo%20National%20Forest%20-%20Wilderness%20Permits), (2) Call Bishop USFS 760-873-2483 or Mammoth Lakes Welcome Center 760-924-5500 weekdays within a week of your trip, provide reservation #, and talk to a ranger, (3) Ranger will email you the actual permit to print out.
+The current protocol for Inyo NF permits, which they don't quite spell out well on the website, is (1) Reserve on [Recreation.gov](https://www.recreation.gov/permits/233262?q=Inyo%20National%20Forest%20-%20Wilderness%20Permits), (2) Call Bishop USFS 760-873-2483 or Mammoth Lakes Welcome Center 760-924-5500 weekdays within a week of your trip, provide  and leave a voicemail with info below (3) Ranger will email you the actual permit to print out.

+update from the group: "I spoke to someone at the Mammoth Lakes Welcome Center in regards to confirming my overnight permit for next week.
+She let me know that they are no longer answering phone calls, instead they are going through the voicemail (in order of receiving them).
+In your voicemail be sure to include your permit number, confirming you will be going, and leave a phone number for call back.
+They may call you back to confirm backpacking rules / guidelines, but if you mention you’ve gone over the rules already with a ranger (on your voicemail), they may not even call you back and will send the permit over via email.
+She said it’s taking about a day or so to get the voicemails, so be sure to call a few days before your overnight trip"

 Walk up permits are released every Monday, for the following Monday through Sunday.